jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

 Many important real-world applications and issues come in the form of graphs, such as social network, protein-protein interaction network, brain network, chemical molecular graph and 3D point cloud.
 Therefore, driven by the above interdisciplinary research, the neural network model for graph data-oriented has become an emerging research hotspot.
 Among them, two of the three pioneers of deep learning, Professor ***Yann LeCun (2018 Turing Award Winner)***, Professor ***Yoshua Bengio (2018 Turing Award Winner)*** and famous Professor ***such as Michael Bronstein (Imperial College London), Xavier Bresson (National University of Singapore), Jure Leskovec (Stanford University), Philip S. Yu (University of Illinois at Chicago), Yizhou Sun (University of California, Los Angeles)*** also participated in it.

 This project focuses on GNN, which lists relevant must-read papers and keeps track of progress.
+Note that actual overall progress in GNN should include, but not be limited to, these papers.
 We look forward to promoting this direction and providing several helps to researchers in this direction.

-Contributed by Allen Bluce and Anne Bluce, If there is something wrong or GNN-related issue, welcome to send email (Address: jdlc105@qq.com, lbtjackbluce@gmail.com).
+Contributed by Allen Bluce (Bentian Li) and Anne Bluce (Yunxia Lin), If there is something wrong or GNN-related issue, welcome to send email (Address: jdlc105@qq.com, lbtjackbluce@gmail.com).

 ***Technology Keyword: Graph Neural Network, Graph convolutional network, Graph network, Graph attention network, Graph auto-encoder, Graph convolutional reinforcement learning, Graph capsule neural network....***